 After taking a job as a lab technician, Emma's new colleagues Sarah Gordon (Laura Fraser) and Kathy Torrence (Jennifer Spence), a new love interest Daniel (Martin Compston) and her own faith in science help her hunt for the killer.

-A whodunit, a suspenseful thriller, a love story and an exploration of the power of forensic science, Traces is a must-watch this Christmas.
+A whodunit, a suspenseful thriller, a love story and an exploration of the power of forensic science: if you didn't watch Traces the first time round on Alibi, it's a must-watch on the BBC this January.

 BT TV caught up with Laura Fraser to ask her some burning questions about the series.